-To enter Japan, you need a valid passport and, if applicable, a visa that reflects the purpose of your stay.
-Over 60 countries have visa-waiver arrangements with Japan for foreigners on short-term trips, e.g. for traveling, visiting friends, conducting business negotiations, etc. This means that, depending on your nationality, you will not need a visa for stays of 14–180 days.
+Most of the foreigners coming to Japan only need a valid passport and are eligible to enter Japan without a visa.
+Over 60 countries have visa-waiver arrangements with Japan for foreigners on short-term trips, e.g. for traveling, visiting friends, conducting business negotiations, etc. After 90 days the visa can be renewed for another 90 days for most of the countries

-However, everyone whose country of origin is not listed among the nations with visa-waiver arrangements has to apply for a visa before coming to Japan.
+Everyone whose country of origin is not listed among the nations with visa-waiver arrangements has to apply for a visa before coming to Japan.
 There are general visas for short-term visits and special visas for medical stays of up to six months.
 Have a look at this “Guide to Japanese visas” in order to learn more about the respective requirements.

-For a long-term stay, though, you need to fulfill the requirements for completely different kinds of visa.
+For a long-term stay, though, you need to fulfill the requirements for completely different kinds of visas.
 Diplomatic and official visas apply to the staff of foreign embassies and consulates.
 General long-term visas, on the other hand, cover the categories of cultural activities, pre-college and college education, professional training, and dependent family members of long-term foreign residents.

 Most expats will probably be interested in the possibility of acquiring a visa-plus-work-permit for taking up gainful employment in Japan.
 Such a visa can be issued to foreign employees and self-employed expats according to the following classifications: